The Frequency Distribution Shown Is Constructed Incorrectly

 Scientific Explanation: Why Do These Errors Matter?

 From a statistical perspective, frequency distributions rely on the principle of data aggregation.
-To give you an idea, overlapping intervals violate the assumption of mutual exclusivity, a key requirement for valid statistical analysis.
+Which means for example, overlapping intervals violate the assumption of mutual exclusivity, a key requirement for valid statistical analysis.
 When classes are improperly defined, the resulting distribution fails to represent the true underlying pattern of the dataset.
 Similarly, unequal class widths can lead to misleading visual interpretations, as wider classes may appear to have higher frequencies even if the actual data density is lower.

 Frequently Asked Questions (FAQ)